juliouribe/twitter-wrangling-project/README.md

 gathering process, produced from cleaning, and are serve as reports.
 #### Twitter Credentials
-You will need your own twitter credentials to run all the code in `wrangle_act`.
+You will need your own twitter credentials to run all the code in `wrangle_act.ipynb`.
 Store them into a file called `creds.py` and look at the twitter API code block for how to load credentials into the report.
 Otherwise you can skip that and just load the `tweets_json.txt` file.
 #### Code
 `wrangle_act.ipynb` - this is the meat of this project.
 All the gathering,